-April Yoga Pose of the Month
+Connect with Nature this April with this Yoga Pose of the Month: Tree Pose

 Celebrating all things Spring with a pose that reminds us of nature.

 At this time of the year, I feel the most connected to Earth and to nature.
 Maybe it’s because the days are getting longer and weather is warmer, or maybe it is because we celebrate Earth Day this month.
 Whatever the reason, a connection to Earth and all living things is an important part of the deeper meaning of yoga.

 The pose this month is Vrksasana (vrik-SHAHS-anna), or Tree Pose.
 The roots of a tree go deep into the earth, yet trees also reach their highest potential as they reach toward the sun.
 As you practice this pose, think less about all of the proper alignment points and more about the spiritual and emotional component of it.

 Start by kicking off your shoes and heading outside.
 Find a nice flat surface on the grass, dirt or sand.
 Start by standing with both feet parallel.
 Lift your toes, fan them out, place them back down and wiggle them around a bit.
 Really feel the earth beneath your feet.
 Maybe you are looking out at some redwood trees, a body of water, or a green mountain top.
 Wherever you are, appreciate the space you are in.